zajca/deploy.sh/README.md

 Commands run and help menu

+### symfony.sh

+Symfony related functions

 ## Usage & Customization

 Best use would be place repository on your server and write your own deploy.sh command.

-Simple example of deploy.sh configuration is `deploy.sh` file.
+My example of use is in `deploy.sh.dist` file.

 Basic configuration uses 3 commands `deploy`, `rollback` and`clean-up`